oferrotem/turedsocial/README.md

 1. You need to install “punjab” and it has the following dependencies:
     1. Python >= 2.6.
-        i.
-Type “python --version” in the command line to see if you’ve got it.
+        1. Type “python --version” in the command line to see if you’ve got it.
     2. Twisted >= 11.1 http://twistedmatrix.com/
-        i.
-Type “twistd --version” in the command line to see if you’ve got it.
+        1. Type “twistd --version” in the command line to see if you’ve got it.
     3. pyopenssl - if you want tls to work.
         1. Get the pip installer: “sudo apt-get install python-pip”
         2. Install: “pip install pyopenssl”